International Center for Chemical and Biological Sciences: Overview

 The national site has its genesis and long efforts led by the University of Karachi dedicated for educating and researching on natural product chemistry when the University of Karachi's Department of Chemistry established the "Postgraduate Institute of Chemistry" in 1967.
 Upon retiring from his public services as chairman of the Council of Scientific and Industrial Research, Dr. Salimuzzaman Siddiqui was employed as its chief scientist who was instrumental of establishing the national site who secured initial funding for his Institute of Chemistry when he witnessed his physicist colleagues establishing the national laboratory in physics in Nilore.

-The national laboratory site was finally established in its current form with the generous private funding ($500,000 in 1976, $2.25 million as of 2020) from the HEJ Foundation in 1976, and bares the name of Hussain Ebrahim Jamal.
+The national laboratory site was finally established in its current form with the generous private funding ($500,000 in 1976, $2.25 million as of 2020) from the HEJ Foundation in 1976, and bears the name of Hussain Ebrahim Jamal.
 At the time, this represented the largest private donation in nation's history to establish the national laboratory site in the country.
 Later, the national laboratory site was certified for federal funding and began supporting his research efforts as parallel to KRL and PINSTECH from the sponsorship of the Ministry of Defense and later the Higher Education Commission.

 Atta-ur-Rahman succeeded in obtaining grants to acquire a new mass spectrometers and NMR spectrometers, both of which were installed in 1973, within a year of his return to Pakistan.
 He was appointed as the Co-Director in 1977.
 He succeeded in winning several major projects for the institute which established the institute in the field of Natural Product Chemistry.
 A generous donation was offered to the University for the Institute by Latif Ebrahim Jamal on behalf of the Husein Ebrahim Jamal Foundation in 1976, the largest donation at that time in the history of the country.
 The Institute was accordingly named as "Husein Ebrahim Jamal Research Institute of Chemistry", in the memory of late Husein Ebrahim Jamal.

 Atta-ur-Rahman was appointed as the Director in January 1990, while Viqar Uddin Ahmad took over as Co-Director in 1990.
 In 1999, Professor Bina S. Siddiqui was appointed as the Co-Director on the retirement of Professor Ahmad, while in 2002 M. Iqbal Choudhary was given the responsibilities of the Director (Acting) of ICCBS and Co-Director of Panjwani Center for Molecular Medicine and Drug Research.
 In September 2008, he was appointed as the Director of the ICCBS institutions.

 The institute has organized a number of major international conferences and symposia on various aspects of Natural Product Chemistry, Spectroscopy, and Protein Chemistry.
 The institute hosted the 19th IUPAC Symposium on Natural Product Chemistry in January 1994 in which over 500 scientists from 52 countries, including 4 Nobel Laureates participated.